KitwareMedical/ITKHalideFilters/README.rst

 Experimental integration of Halide runtime into ITK, with Halide implementations of common filters targeting Threads, SIMD, and GPGPU.

+See performance details in the accompanying post: `Accelerating ITK Filters with Halide - Kitware Blog <https://www.kitware.com/accelerating-itk-filters-with-halide/>`_

 Building
 --------